davedoesdev/heddle/README.md

 If `HEDDLE_EXT_DIR` is set then Heddle scripts look for files in the extension directory in addition to files in the Heddle source code directory.
 Here's where you can put files in your extension directory so the Heddle scripts pick them up:

-- `aboriginal_scripts/config/` - BusyBox, uClibc and Linux kernel configuration files
+- `aboriginal_scripts/config/` - BusyBox, musl and Linux kernel configuration files
 - `image_scripts/packages` - package definitions
 - `chroot/` - files to add to the root filesystem, including services in `chroot/service`
 - `boot/` - boot loader configuration files (`refind.conf`, `syslinux.cfg`)